MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 ## Manage proactive policies for governance and security

-There're several security features that help secure your tenant:
+There are several security features that help secure your tenant:

 - **Tenant isolation**: This is a feature that is turned on at the tenant-level for both Managed and non-Managed Environments.
 Tenant isolation allows global administrators and Power Platform administrators to govern the movement of tenant data from Microsoft Entra-authorized data sources to and from their tenant.
 Learn more: [Cross-tenant inbound and outbound restrictions](../cross-tenant-restrictions.md)